APBigData/AI_Principles_Challenges/(NEW) Recognition/Challenge.md

 ## Recognition

-Time to play around with __machine vision__ and explore what out there.
-In group, Google for `recognition sklearn svm` and decide on a interesting tutorial to conduct, either from sklearn itself or from outside.
-Make sure that you end up with a Jupyter Notebook and write a conclusion of your own.
-The theory on Support Vector Machines will follow later.
+Time to play around with __machine vision__ and explore what is out there.
+In group, search the internet for `recognition sklearn svm` and decide on a interesting tutorial to conduct, either from sklearn itself or from outside.
+Make sure that you end up with a Jupyter notebook and write a conclusion of your own.
+The theory on _Support Vector Machines_ will follow later.